-“There Is a Light That Never Goes Out” by the Smiths is a hauntingly romantic track that captures the loneliness, desperation, and intensity of a young man longing for connection.
-Released in 1992 as a single from the 1986 album The Queen Is Dead, the songโs meaning taps into a deep need to escape isolation and find belonging, even if that means dying beside someone just to feel close to them.
+“There Is a Light That Never Goes Out” by the Smiths is a rock song about a lonely young man desperate for connection.
+He wants to escape isolation and find belonging, even if that means dying beside someone just to feel close to them.

-“There Is a Light That Never Goes Out” Lyrics Meaning: Line by Line
+What Is “There Is a Light That Never Goes Out” About?

 Verse 1: Escaping a Loveless Life